 Districts Analysed

-As the traditional city center, it offers the most established school districts and mature amenities for long-term residents.
+As the traditional city center, it offers the highest density of top-tier schools and mature healthcare infrastructure.

 Top-rated zones for tenants